List of Marvel Comics characters: S: Zeke Stane in other media

+Fabian Stankowicz

+Fabian Stankowicz is a character appearing in American comic books published by Marvel Comics.
+Created by writer Jim Shooter and artist Bob Hall, the character first appeared in Avengers #217 (March 1982).
+Stankowicz employs an exo-armor that grants superhuman strength and durability, as well as abilities such as extendable limbs, energy projection, gas emission, and limited flight.
+Initially portrayed as a supervillain and adversary of the Avengers, he later becomes an ally and serves as a support crew member for the team.
+He has been known as Mechano-Marauder and Mechanaut at various points in his history.

+Fabian Stankowicz is a lottery winner who used his winnings to gain notoriety as a supervillain by using his engineering talent to invent powered armor suits.
+Under the alias of the Mecho-Marauder, Stankowicz arrives at the Avengers Mansion and challenges the Avengers.
+Unfortunately for him, the Avengers consider him a nuisance rather than a major threat.

+Stankowicz later joins the Avengers' support crew.
+However, he is laid off when the Avengers are apparently killed fighting Onslaught.
+After salvaging Sentinel technology left behind from Onslaught's attack, Stankowicz designs a cybernetic helmet to control the Sentinels and have them form the Protectorate, a replacement for the Avengers.
+Edwin Jarvis informs Stankowicz that the Avengers survived, then has him destroy the technology that he had used to control the Sentinels.

 Zelma Stanton

 Zelma Stanton is a character appearing in American comic books published by Marvel Comics.
 The character, created by Jason Aaron and Chris Bachalo, first appeared in Doctor Strange (vol. 4) #1 (October 2015).

 Zelma Stanton was a librarian who got infected with Brain Maggots.
 A friend of hers directed her to Doctor Strange to see if he can help.
 Doctor Strange and Wong were able to help Zelma with the Brain Maggots.
 Afterwards, Zelma remained an ally of Doctor Strange.

 Zelma Stanton in other media

 Zelma Stanton appears in Ironheart (2025), portrayed by Regan Aliyah.
-This version is the daughter of former Kamar-Taj student Madeline Stanton (portrayed by Cree Summer) and helps out at her magic shop.
+This version is the daughter of former Kamar-Taj student Madeline Stanton and an assistant at her magic shop.

 Star

 Star is the name of several characters appearing in American comic books published by Marvel Comics.

 Chaste member

 Star, a member of the Chaste created by D. G. Chichester and Ron Garney, first appeared in Daredevil #296 (September 1991).

 Star had previously trained Elektra albeit in very harsh conditions and under the supervision of Stick.
 He makes his first proper appearance alongside Wing and Flame in aiding Daredevil take on The Jonin, Izanami and Spear.
 As his name implies, he is well-equipped with throwing stars.
 Later, he is seen with his comrades attacking Elektra as they felt that she did not belong in the Chaste, but she simply insults them for being scared of her and Matt's induction.